jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 Section 6.
 Administration of the Universal Charge.

-a) Pursuant to the last paragraph of Section 34 of the Act, PSALM shall act as the administrator of the funds generated from the Universal Charge.
+a) As per the last paragraph of Section 34 , PSALM shall act as the administrator of the funds generated from the Universal Charge.
 For this purpose, the PSALM shall create a STF to be established in the Bureau of Treasury (BTr) or in a Government